Anger Management Control and Techniques

 - Personal stress, worry, anxiety, fear, sadness

-- Memories of past hurts that have not been forgiven or resolved
+- Memories of past hurt that have not been forgiven or resolved

 - Major life changes-changing jobs, death, moving, the ending of a relationship